Browse by Medical Category

-The Acute Pain Services at the Center for Pain Medicine at Massachusetts General Hospital provide inpatient and outpatient services to assist you with postoperative or post-traumatic pain relief.
+The Acute Pain Services at the Pain Management Center at Massachusetts General Hospital provide inpatient and outpatient services to assist you with postoperative or post-traumatic pain relief.

 We offer a range of therapies and work collaboratively with you to create a treatment program and deliver care tailored to your specific needs.
 Our therapies include:

 Our doctors work closely with surgeons and care teams throughout Mass General to help you recover from surgery.
 Pain management is an important part of recovery and is instrumental in reducing the amount of time that you may stay in the hospital.

 The Acute Pain Services at Mass General is staffed 24 hours a day.
 We follow you after surgery and work with your doctor to adjust your treatment plan as necessary.
 If you need additional pain care after leaving the hospital, you are seen in our outpatient clinic.
 Our goal is to treat your pain at all phases of your recovery.
 If you have experienced trouble with pain after previous surgeries, our doctors can meet with you prior to your surgery to discuss your condition and pain management options.
 You can contact us at 617-726-8810 to set up an appointment, but you will need your physician’s referral first.